 Military SAR technician killed in training accident in Saskatchewan

-A search and rescue technician with the Royal Canadian Air Force has died in a training accident near Yorkton, Sask.
-Master-Corporal Alfred Barr was a member of 435 Transport and Rescue Squadron at 17 Winnipeg based at CFB Winnipeg.
+YORKTON, Sask. - A search and rescue technician with the Royal Canadian Air Force has died in a training accident near Yorkton, Sask.

 Comments